dannytran01/mws-restaurant-stage-1/README.md

 2. Go to its directory
 3. Install dependencies: npm i
 4. Install sails: npm i sails -g
-5. Run the server in the background nohup node server
+5. Run the server in the background "nohup node server &"

 ## Restaurant App
-1. Go to 'mws-restaurant-stage-1' as the working directory and then run npm install
+1. Go to 'mws-restaurant-stage-1' as the working directory
+2. Run "npm install"
-2. Get a Google API Key and swap out my API key for yours on `https://maps.googleapis.com/maps/api/js?key=`
+3. Get a Google API Key and swap out my API key for yours on `https://maps.googleapis.com/maps/api/js?key=`
-3. Run "gulp serve:dist" on the working directory to get the prod server started.
+4. Run "gulp serve:dist" on the working directory to get the prod server started.
-4. For dev mode, run "gulp serve"
+5. For dev mode, run "gulp serve".
+Comment out staticUrls in sw.js if you need to debug.
+6. Go to 'localhost:9000' to launch site.

 ### Run Time Environment